Golfer Geek is a community-supported website. We may earn a small commission on purchases made through our links. Learn more.

-The quick Ben Hogan Edge Irons Review: These are outstanding mid-handicap irons that a low handicapper should also be proud to have in his bag.
+The quick Ben Hogan Edge Irons Review: These are good mid-handicap irons that a low handicapper could also likely play.

 These clubs pack all the punch you’ll ever need and look great while doing it.
-They are forgiving, accurate, powerful, sleek, and GORGEOUS!
+They are forgiving, accurate, powerful, sleek, and good looking.

 Quick Takeaways from 2 Rounds of testing: